 - Administrating the tailoring over time will require specialized personnel

 Require the ALM to fit with your Quality Management System

-Your QMS, development processes and templates have been carefully developed to specifically address your company’s unique situation.
+Your QMS, development processes, and templates have been carefully developed to specifically address your company’s unique situation.
 Compromising your QMS may have significant effects on compliance and efficiency.

 Some ALM tools are pre-configured and you are required to make substantial changes to your QMS in order to fully utilize its potential.
-Unless you are considering to rewrite your QMS for other reasons, we would discourage you from doing too big changes to an existing QMS since it may affect existing certifications and jeopardize compliance.
+Unless you are considering rewriting your QMS for other reasons, we would discourage you from doing too big changes to an existing QMS since it may affect existing certifications and jeopardize compliance.